FelixKrueger/Bismark/Docs/README.md

 deduplicate_bismark --bam [options] <filenames>
 ```

 This command will deduplicate the Bismark alignment BAM file and remove all reads but one which align to the the very same position and in the same orientation.
-This step is recommended for whole-genome bisfulfite samples, but should not be used for reduced representation libraries such as RRBS, amplicon or target enrichment libraries.
+This step is recommended for whole-genome bisulfite samples, but should not be used for reduced representation libraries such as RRBS, amplicon or target enrichment libraries.

 ## (IV) Running `bismark_methylation_extractor`
 **USAGE:**